General CAP 437 overview

-The criteria in this publication relating to fixed and mobile installations in the area of the UKCS, whether they are operating for oil and gas or renewable energy sectors, provide standards which are accepted by the HSE and referred to in HSE offshore legislation.
+The criteria in this publication relating to fixed and mobile installations in the area of the UK Continental Shelf (UKCS), whether they are operating for oil and gas or renewable energy sectors, provide standards which are accepted by the HSE and referred to in HSE offshore legislation.

 The criteria address minimum standards required in order to achieve a clearance which will attract no helicopter performance (payload) limitations.
 CAP 437 is an amplification of internationally agreed standards contained in ICAO Annex 14 to the Convention on International Civil Aviation, Volume II, ‘Heliports’.

 Additionally, it provides advice on ‘best practice’ obtained from many aviation sources.
-‘Best practice’, naturally, should be moving forward continuously and it should be borne in mind that CAP 437 reflects ‘current’ best practice at the time of publication.
+‘Best practices’, naturally, should be moving forward continuously, and it should be borne in mind that CAP 437 reflects ‘current’ best practice at the time of publication.

-There may be alternative equivalent means of meeting the criteria presented in CAP 437 and these will be considered on their merits.
+There may be alternative equivalent means of meeting the criteria presented in CAP 437, which will be considered on their merits.

 As standards for best practice, this document applies the term “should” when referring to either an ICAO Standard or a Recommended Practice.
 The term “may” is used when a variation or alternative approach could be acceptable to the CAA.